gargsaar/singlepage_website_ni/index.md

 I'm a product manager at <em>Nucleus Software</em>.

-I enjoy creative writing</span> and running!
+I enjoy creative writing and running!

-> I'm also available for hire as a <span itemprop="title">freelance content writer, Usability testing, web/mobile app development, or digital marketing</span>.
-Drop me a line about your project if you're interested in working with me.
+> I'm also available for hire as a freelance content writer, Usability Expert, Web/Mobile app Development, or Digital Marketing.